-7. Balanced Growth Fund:
+7. Balanced Growth Fund (BGF):

 The BGF is a unitized fund of funds pool of investments.
 The investment objective is to enhance long-term returns for investors with a moderate to high level of risk by investing in a well-diversified portfolio.
-The investment policy target asset mix is 40% fixed income securities, rated "BBB" or better for bonds or "A-1 (low)" or better for money market securities and 60% domestic and international equities, invested through indexed pooled funds.
+The investment policy target asset mix as at March 31, 2020 is 45% fixed income securities, rated "BBB" or better for bonds or "A-1 (low)" or better for money market securities and 55% domestic and international equities, invested through indexed pooled funds (2019 - 40% fixed income, 60% equity).

-The BGF's maximum exposure to credit risk as at March 31, 2019 is \$56.6 million (2018 - \$52.1 million), representing the amount of debt instruments within the BGF at March 31, 2019.
+The BGF's maximum exposure to credit risk as at March 31, 2020 is \$59.4 million (2019 - \$56.6 million), representing the amount of debt instruments within the BGF at March 31, 2020.
 The BGF's investment policy guidelines require that debt instruments are rated BBB or A-1 (low) or better and have a duration that is within 20% of the FTSE TMX Canada Universe Bond Index.